 Welcome to Tree of Life Lutheran Church, located in suburban Harrisburg, Pennsylvania.
 We are a congregation of over 900 baptized members, diverse in our membership and welcoming in our ministry.
 If you don't know us, please browse around to learn who we are and what we believe.
 And if you are seeking a family of faith, we hope you'll visit us in person.
 We are rooted in faith and growing in love.
 We'd love to have you as a part of our faith family!

-Pastors Message for April
+Pastors Message for December

-Dear Sisters and Brothers in Christ,
+Dear Brothers and Sisters in Christ,

 Reportedly, when he was despondent, Martin Luther would touch his forehead and say to himself, "I have been baptized."
 It was his way of reminding himself that, while he may feel alone, he belonged, by God's grace, to Jesus Christ.

 I have been baptized.
 I have been named, claimed, loved and called by God in Christ through my baptism.
 I am not alone.

 You have been baptized.
 You have been named, claimed, loved and called by God in Christ through your baptism.
 You are not alone.

 Joined to Christ and to each other through baptism, we have been named, claimed, loved and called by God.
 Theologian Anthony B. Robinson writes about this, "Go now and be who you are.
 Grace may be free, but it is not cheap."
 Even more, he suggests that healthy congregations hold in "fruitful and faithful tension the gift and the task aspects of faith and of life.